 Where to Stay

-We all need a staycation after 2020.
-We’ve selected our three favorite places to stay in San Diego based on neighborhood surroundings, design, amenities, and attention to detail.
+We’ve selected our three favorite places to stay in San Diego based on neighborhood surroundings, design, amenities, and attention to detail when you’re traveling around this 2021.

 The US Grant was built by Ulysses S. Grant’s son in 1910 to honor his father.
 Thousands of people flocked from across the region to take part in the opening ceremonies of this untold luxury hotel.
 That’s not all the history that lies behind this hotel.
 It was home to a speakeasy during the Prohibition of the 1920s, and in 1969, women staged a ‘lunch-in’ at the hotel’s restaurant to protest its ‘men only’ rule.
-But, by the 1980s, there were talks of tearing the building down to make way for new development in the city, but was ultimately renovated in 2017, preserving its All-American style with a continental twist.
+By the 1980s, there was talk of tearing the building down to make way for new development in the city, but it was ultimately renovated in 2017, preserving its All-American style with a continental twist.
 The hotel’s legacy has captivated famous men like Charlie Chaplin, Woodrow Wilson, and Albert Einstein.
+Make sure to follow the hotel’s safety protocols that were put in place due to the pandemic.

 Price: From $208/night